opc-cpvp/sondage-survey-external/README.md

 	This is exception seems to have dissapeared.
 35) localization in the model, inject IStringLocalizer didn't work.
 Maybe I need to have an interface like ISurveyPAModel Localization is done in the Validator classes and it is working.
+36) (PBR) When using the element property 'startWithNewLine' it is crashing during 'Preview' mode.
+	For now we're not using startWithNewLine.
+	I have tried updating survey-vue to 1.8.12 but still not working.
+	When using Survey Creator however it is working fine.
+	Fixed by the developpers at SurveyJS in release 1.8.13

 ### Postponed todo
 a) Explore survey Creator (POSTPONED)